developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Enter the icon to be displayed for a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Stream** within the sub-array **Add Profile Streams**.
+Enter the icon to be displayed for a single *Audio Stream* that will be included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Stream** within the *Sub-array* **Add Profile Streams**.

 The icon might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
 Changing the icon to something more representative of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.